gdyrrahitis/dotnet-retry/ReadMe.md

 // Sets up a Sequential retry policy with infinite tries, having an 1.5 seconds window between each retry var rule = Rule.Setup(Strategy.Sequential).Config(new Options(TimeSpan.FromMilliseconds(1500)));

+// Sets up a Sequential retry policy with maximum 4 tries, having no window between each retry var rule = Rule.Setup(Strategy.Sequential).Config(new Options(4));
 ```

 ### **Just a method invocation**